 “I used it once on a really good friend because he wouldn’t speak Spanish with me and he wouldn’t listen to the same music as me, and I was like, ‘You’re hella whitewashed,’” Leo Carmona, director of La Raza Student Commission at the University of Washington said reflecting on the term.
 “That was because I wanted to surround myself with people who are like me.”

 He’s not the only one guilty of using it.
-Latest And Stories Top Ghci16 Breaking News Photos Headlines I once said it myself, to describe another one of my cousins who’d dyed her blonde and got blue contacts.
+In Not Trump The You Donald Consequential President Just A Is Ways I once said it myself, to describe another one of my cousins who’d dyed her blonde and got blue contacts.